aravind-tronix/ESP32_AWS_IoT_skeleton/README.md

 # ESP32_AWS_IoT_skeleton
-A end to end skeleton on IoT with ESP32 and AWS IoT core.
+An end to end skeleton on IoT with [ESP32](https://www.espressif.com/en/products/socs/esp32) and AWS IoT core.
 Two way communication via MQTT.
 ESP32 firmware and AWS lambda for device connectivity logging in DynamoDB.
 This project enables connectivity to ESP32 to enable and disable a GPIO pin which is connected to a in-build LED on the board via MQTT.
 This physical pin can be further attached to a relay to controll home/industrial appliances.

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)